 I’d like to give a special thank you to Kelly for allowing me to share her story.
 The world could certainly use some more kind-hearted people like you in it!
 And for the rare kitten they’ve named Romeo, it seems like you’ve found yourself the purrfect family to grow old with.

 Love calico cats?
-Find out more about them here in my article dedicated to these multi-colored cuties of the cat world.
+Find out more about them here in my article dedicated to these multi-colored cuties of the cat world and check out our video about these tricolored cuties from the Cattitude Daily YouTube channel!

 All Images Courtesy of Kelly Real